Paris Musee de la Publicite museum

-Advertising takes on different forms of artistic creation and social trends, with this museum in Paris originally opening purely dedicated to posters and decorative arts, but later became the Publicity museum.
+Advertising takes on different forms of artistic creation and social trends, with this Paris museum originally opening purely dedicated to posters and decorative arts, but later became the Publicity museum.

 About Musee de la Publicite

-This museum in Paris then moved to the Rue de Rivoli in 1990 within a wing of the Louvre Palace called the Aile de Rohan-Rivoli and became a part of Les Arts Decoratifs that encompasses different museums.
+This Paris museum then moved to the Rue de Rivoli in 1990 within a wing of the Louvre Palace called the Aile de Rohan-Rivoli and became a part of Les Arts Decoratifs that encompasses different museums.

-Then in 1999, Jean Nouvel designed the permanent exhibition rooms specifically for the collection, and the Musee de l’Affiche was renamed the Musee de la Publicite, which in English translates to the Publicity Museum.
+Then in 1999, Jean Nouvel designed the permanent exhibition rooms specifically for the decorative arts collection, and the Musee de l’Affiche was renamed the Paris Musee de la Publicite, which in English translates to the Publicity Museum.

 You will find that the Musee de la Publicite has a very impressive collection of around 50,000 posters that date from the 18th century right through to World War II, yet alone the 20,000 or so contemporary posters that date from 1950 to the present day, which of course is constantly expanding.

-As you can no doubt appreciate, not all of these can be on display and many of these are also too fragile to be put on display permanently, therefore the whole exhibition changes on a regular basis, so there is always something new to discover every time you are back in Paris on holiday.
+As you can no doubt appreciate Musee de la Publicite can not display all of these at one time, plus many of these are also too fragile to be put on display permanently, therefore the whole exhibition changes on a regular basis, so there is always something new to discover every time you are back in Paris on holiday.

 You will also find that there is a multimedia library where people can search through the Musee de la Publicite collections, plus a reading room to consult the international specialist press, which is great if you are interested in finding out more and cannot view certain items at the time of your visit.